semaphoreci/docs/docs/ci-cd-environment/choosing-between-a-vm-and-docker-based-environment.md

+---
+description: Semaphore supports two types of environments for running jobs - A Virtual Machine (VM) based environment and a Docker container based environment.
+---

 # Choosing Between a VM and Docker-based Environment

 Semaphore supports two types of environments for running jobs.
 A Virtual Machine